Sarah Mclinn, Harold ‘Hal’ Sasko: ‘Snapped’ Tells Of Brutal Murder Of Former Kansas CiCi’s Pizza Owner

 — WIBW (@wibw) March 19, 2015

 The episode trailer for Snapped shows that Sarah Mclinn was a typical 19-year-old teen.
 People who knew her say that she was an outgoing person with a nice personality.
 But police say one of her personalities wasn’t so nice.
 The person inside of her known as Alyssa was one of the many people who existed inside Sarah, according to a doctor who stated that she suffered from Multiple Personality Disorder.
-And it was Alyssa, who killed Hal Sasko.
+And it was Alyssa who killed Hal Sasko.

 Sarah Mclinn was Sasko’s live-in-roommate, boss, and some speculate, lover.
 His dead body was discovered after police arrived at the home in Lawrence, Kansas, to do a welfare check on Sarah.

 Sarah Mclinn’s father had grown worried when he failed to contact her by phone.
-But instead of finding Sarah, Lawrence police detectives found the dead body of Harold ‘Hal’ Sasko, a 52-year-old CiCi’s Pizza owner in the area.
+But instead of finding Sarah, Lawrence police detectives found the dead body of Harold “Hal” Sasko, a 52-year-old CiCi’s Pizza owner in the area.

 When they arrived at the home, police noticed that the door was locked.
 But after peering through a back window, the victim’s feet were visible.
 Once they made entry, investigators found Hal on the floor lying in a pool of blood.
 His feet and hands had been bound behind him.
-And even more shocking, his neck was slice almost in half.
+And even more shocking, his neck was sliced almost in half.

-The nearly decapitated man had died an agonizing death.
+The nearly-decapitated man had died an agonizing death.
 What was more, his roommate, Sarah, was missing.
 To solve the case, police needed to find out what kind of relationship Sarah Mclinn had with Hal Sasko.

 Detectives learned that Hal was like a father figure and mentor for Sarah.
 The restaurant owner enjoyed helping people, which prompted him to allow Sarah to live in his home after she began having problems with her own family.
 Sarah Mclinn was also one of Hal Sasko’s employees at one of his restaurants.
 What Hal didn’t know was that Sarah had secrets and her problems were much more than he would have been able to handle.